 Each new member will have a PSI completed, which includes fingerprinting and a background check.
 A member can be Operational Support (OS) or Direct Operational (DO) in terms of the level of PSI.
 Information on each is explained in the Auxiliary Manual and selection is based on the type of participation level a member is involved in.
 Upon joining, you will be given an official Employee ID Number (EMPLID).
 From that point on, your status, activities, and accomplishments will be recorded in the Auxiliary Data System (AUXDATA).

-5. Privileges and Provisions for Auxiliarists in Approval Pending (AP) Status
+5. Privileges and Provisions for Auxiliarists in Approval Pending (AP) Status a.
+Member Status and AUXDATA Entries

 While Auxiliarists are in AP status, the following privileges and provisions apply: